M4R1KU/docker-backblaze-b2/README.md

 ## Build and update process

 This image is automatically built at every push of this repository and every time that the `python:2.7-slim` base image gets updated in order to ensure that bugfixes and security updates are immediately applied.

+## Credit
+This image was created because the original at [andreausu/backblaze-b2](https://hub.docker.com/r/andreausu/backblaze-b2) was out of date.
+Thanks for the work.